ajiwonhur/Financial-Data-BI-Pipeline/README.md

-# Invoice Processing and Reporting Pipeline
+# GenAI-powered Invoice Processing and Reporting Pipeline

 Python application that automatically parses invoice images using Google's Gemini AI to extract structured data and upload it to Google Sheets.